 The car accident attorneys at Northern Plains Justice help victims get the compensation they rightfully deserve.
 We know what evidence to look for after a crash and what it takes to win.
 Whether you were hurt by a reckless driver heading to Mount Rushmore or Badlands National Park or a distracted driver in Sioux Falls, we can help.

-Some of the many types of car accidents we handle at Northern Plains Justice include:
+Some of the many types of car accidents our personal injury attorneys handle at Northern Plains Justice include:

 - Rear-end accidents.
 If you were hit from behind, you almost certainly were not responsible for your accident.
 The other driver might have been distracted or simply not paying attention, but now you may be dealing with neck or head injuries or broken bones or strains.